omar456-asc/FrontEndJSProject/README.md

     * Dynamic horizontal scroll showing your current position in page
     * Up arrow to bump up to top page

 - **Signup & Login / Logout**
     * Input Validation with using suitable Regex
     * User data is stored in local storage
     * Password is encrypted
     * When login success a Cookie will be created
     * When logout Cookie is deleted
-    * If you're logged in when visiting login page it will automatically direct you to home page till you logout or cookie expire (24 hour)
+    * Auto direct to home page if logged in till you logout or cookie expire (24 hour)

 - **Product details**
-    * Clicking on any product will send you to product page showing all product details with the ability to be added to cart
+    * Click on any product to show its details with the ability to be added to cart

 - **Checkout**
     * You will be asked to enter your info